nicholasjng/ode-explorer/README.md

-This is the description for the explode Python package, a small library designed for fast solving and prototyping of systems of ordinary differential equations (ODEs).
+This is the description for the ode-explorer Python package, a small library designed for solving, fast prototyping and visualization of systems of ordinary differential equations (ODEs).